 Project type selection

-Some projects may incorporate both good practice and innovation.
+It is understandable that a number of projects will incorporate both good practice and innovation.

-- new ways of working, new collaborations and new approaches to integration (innovation) or
+- innovation: new ways of working, new collaborations, and new approaches to integration; or

 Evidencing good practice